 - Osoyoos Cottages Marina Committee

 - Seymour Lake Conservation Society

 - Tl'azt'en Nation

 - Woodbury Resort

 Apply to be a CDD BC Pilot Signage Partner.

-Please complete the following form to apply to be a CDD BC Pilot Signage Partner for the 2019 season by March 25, 2019.
-After that date, applications will be reviewed for the 2020 season.
+Please complete the following form to apply to be a CDD BC Pilot Signage Partner for the 2020 season by August 23, 2019.
+After that date, applications will be reviewed for potential future seasons.
 A member of the ISCBC team will be in contact regarding the status of your application.